ppad-tech/script/README.md

 garbage-collected language under an optimizing compiler such as GHC, in which strict constant-timeness can be challenging to achieve.

-This is an early-development, pre-production-ready release, and is not **not** yet suitable for mainnet use.

 If you discover any vulnerabilities, please disclose them via security@ppad.tech.